Dedicated vs Non-Dedicated Servers: Which One Should You Choose?

 - Resource Allocation

-- Dedicated Server : All resources are exclusively yours, ensuring consistent performance even during traffic spikes.
+- Dedicated Server: All resources are exclusively yours, ensuring consistent performance even during traffic spikes and supporting resource-intensive applications like video streaming, real-time analytics, and machine learning models.

-- Non-Dedicated Server : Resources are shared, which can lead to slower performance if other users on the server experience high traffic.
+- Non-Dedicated Server: Resources are shared, which can lead to slower performance if other users on the server experience high traffic or execute resource-heavy processes.

 - Performance